kmai12/split/README.md

 You will need Apache TomCat 7.0 to use a the local server.
 Install Apache TomCat 7.0

 1.Go to
  http://tomcat.apache.org/download-70.cgi
-     ->Click on: 32-bit/64-bit Windows Service Installer 2.Open and install apache-tomcat-7.0.52.exe
+     ->Click on: 32-bit/64-bit Windows Service Installer

+2.Open and install apache-tomcat-7.0.52.exe

-3. Use default install options, do not create a user/password if prompted.
+3.Use default install options, do not create a user/password if prompted.

 Make note of the installation path.

 Ex.
 C:/Program Files/Apache Software Foundation/Tomcat 7.0"/>

 3.Go to: